estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 Environment:

-Northern Australia’s rainforests remain rich, though they’ve receded from earlier borders.
+Northern Australia's rainforests remain rich, though they've receded from earlier borders.

 Coastal regions flourish due to wetland expansion, but the central plains grow harsher and more isolated.